Ebi2626/hrrs-ui/README.md

 # Hotel Room Reservation System UI

-It's presentational prepared as a proof of skills in React.js.
+This is an application presenting my programming skills in the React.js library.

 ## Development
 To use this project you need Node.js (v.20+) and npm.